 Although this three-step strategy will work in the new version of Biofilter, the strategy can be simplified.
 Biofilter 2.0 will automatically generate gene models prior to generating SNP models and there is no need to specify that step separately.
 It is possible to generate the SNP models with a single command.

+Configuration: